IntersectMBO/plutus/doc/TRIAGE.md

 - The issue does not reproduce and the reporter does not fulfill a request for additional information.
 For example, we can't do much about "build fails on my machine" with no additional context.
 - It was decided by the team that the reported bug is a feature or the requested changes aren't an improvement over the status quo.
 - Too radical changes are requested, but even some of the clearly beneficial ones aren't viewed by the team as cost-effective.
 But don't just close an issue because it's low-priority -- only if it's both enormous and a very low-priority one.
+- The issue is a duplicate of another one.
+When closing, make sure to provide a link to the existing issue.
+If the duplicate has additional information that the original issue doesn't have, then copy-paste the information into the original issue (credit the reporter properly, of course).
+In general, if one issue/PR is related to another PR/issue, establish the relation between them in a comment.
+If there's any internal ticket associated with an issue/PR, link it as well just for us to keep track.

 Don't keep issues that are not going to be worked on open.